RWPA employs crews during the summer months (approximately 5/22 through 9/7) for two programs:

 RWPA is engaged in removing invasive variable-leaf milfoil from Sebago Lake and the Jordan River.
 DASH team members must be 16 or older, and be trained, or willing to be trained, in milfoil removal, CPR and first aid.
 We have openings for:

 2 Divers: Involves surveying and removing milfoil in areas ranging from shallow water to 25’ deep.
 Must be SCUBA certified, but also includes snorkel and shallow water work.

-If you have SCUBA certification, DASH certification, and/or boat handling skills, and want to work outdoors near-full time during the summer, one of these jobs may for you.
-Must be available weekdays for the full season.
+If you have SCUBA certification, DASH certification, and/or boat handling skills, and want to work outdoors during the summer, one of these jobs may for you.
+Must be available June 1 - August 28, or longer.
 Pay depends on position and skills.

 For more information, provide your information and request an application (see below.) *